chriswooten/football/README.md

  - Players that may hold out will if, at the end of the complete fantasy season (through the championship game), they finish in the [top tier of their position](#position-tiers) (this means scoring more points than the average of those top tiers) and they are paid less than 50% of the average salary for the players paid in the [top tier of their position](#position-tiers).
  - Players who holdout must be (1) cut, suffering normal contract penalties based on their previous contract or (2) have their salary increased to 75% of the average for the players paid in the [top tier of their position](#position-tiers).

+### Extensions
+ * Players may have their contract extended one time.
+ * Extensions increase a players salary by 10% or to $10 - whichever is more.
+ * Players on the final year of their contract must be extended before the extension deadline, 3 weeks before week 1 games begin
+ * Rookies on the final year of their contract may be extended after the extension deadline if they are being promoted from the taxi squad and extended within 24 hours of being promoted.

 ### Taxi Squad
-1. Players acquired during the rookie draft are automatically assigned a 3 year contract and placed on the team's taxi squad
+1. Players acquired during the rookie draft are automatically assigned a 3 year contract and placed on the team's taxi squad.
+2. The rookie draft and trading for rookies already on a taxi squad are the only way to add players to a team's taxi squad.
-2. Players on a taxi squad only have 25% of their salary count toward the team's salary cap (eg, a $60 players costs $15)
+3. Players on a taxi squad only have 25% of their salary count toward the team's salary cap (eg, a $60 players costs $15)
-3. Within one week of the free agent draft, teams must reduce their taxi squad to no more than 5 players.
-This can be done through cuts or activations.
+4. On same day contracts due (time allowing, at least 7 days after free agent draft), teams must reduce their taxi squad to no more than 5 players.
+This can be done through cuts, activations, or trades.
-4. Players on the taxi squad may be cut for no penalty.
+5. Players on the taxi squad may be cut for no penalty.
-5. Taxi squad players may be stolen.
+6. Taxi squad players may be stolen.
 There will be a message board post for this with details on how to initiate activating a player from someone else's taxi squad.
 The cost is 2 picks - one must come from the same round the player was drafted in, or better, and the other must come from a better round (eg, you can't steal a first round pick.
 A second round pick costs a first and a second or two firsts)
+7. Owners have the right to match an offer on their own taxi squad player, preventing them from being stolen.
+Preventing the steal must be done within 24 hours of the activation.
+8. Taxi squad players may not be stolen after the trade deadline

+### Trades
+1. No collusion ;-)
+2. Teams may trade players, draft picks for the current season, and draft picks for the next season.
+3. All trades must be completed before the trade deadline.

 ### Injured Reserve
  * Each team has 4 injured reseve slots.